 06 git branch

 git branch is used to show a list of all the branches.
-The asterisk (*) sign before branch name denotes your current branch.
-You can also check all your branches on GITHUB by clicking branch link, you can find that link right after the commit link above the screenshot.
+The asterisk (*) sign before the branch name denotes your current branch.
+You can also check all your branches on GITHUB by clicking the branch link, you can find that link right after the commit link above the screenshot.